Mariam al-Mansouri

-Mariam al-Mansouri (مريم المنصوري; born 1979), is the first female fighter pilot of the United Arab Emirates.
+Mariam al-Mansouri (مريم حسن سالم المنصوري; born 1979) is the first female fighter pilot in the United Arab Emirates.
 She was one of the first women to join the United Arab Emirates Air Force (UAEAF) academy, graduating in 2007.
 She flies an F-16 Fighting Falcon and led UAE mission airstrikes against ISIS over Syria.

 Early life and education

 Al-Mansouri is one of eight children.
 Her family is related to Sultan bin Saeed Al Mansoori, an engineer and politician in the UAE.
 In an interview with Deraa Al Watan magazine, she said that her family supported her career goals, but she had to overcome gender stereotypes along the way.
 It helped that she had finished high school with excellent marks.
 She earned an undergraduate degree in English literature from United Arab Emirates University.

 Career

-Al-Mansouri served in the army before starting in flight training.
+Al-Mansouri served in the army before starting flight training.
 She attended the Khalifa bin Zayed Air College of the United Arab Emirates Air Force for pilots, graduating in 2007.
 She received the Mohammed bin Rashid Pride of the Emirates medal for excellence in her field.

 Before the Syrian airstrikes, al-Mansouri was profiled in The National, an Abu Dhabi newspaper, in June 2014.
 In July 2014, CNN interviewed her about her career in the UAE Air Force.
 She said she aspired to become a pilot since high school, but had to wait until women were permitted.
 In the meantime, she earned her degree and worked for the army general staff in other capacities.